mani-bellan/DARPG/README.md

 * CategoryCode_Mapping_V2.xlsx provided by NDSAP as a part of DARPG Hackathon 2024.
 * Gemini LLM Model

+## Approach
+* We have utilised the Department Categories to streamline queries and prepare prompt templates.
+* Gemini Pro LLM model leverages the prompt template and the user input questions (and chained responses) to answer queries.

 ## Authors

 * **Manikandan Bellan** - *Team Lead*  - [Mani Bellan](https://github.com/mani-bellan/)